faasm/cpp/README.md

 There is some more detail on the Emscripten-only support for `-fPIC` [here](https://bugs.llvm.org/show_bug.cgi?id=42714).

-The environments in this repo have these flags collected in certain variables so they don't need to be repeated in every project.
+The changes needed to do this should all be captured in the environments in this repo.

 ## Dynamic Linking